Daniela Pardo

-Daniela Andrea Pardo Moreno (born 9 May 1988) is a Chilean footballer who plays as a midfielder for Unión Española.
+Daniela Andrea Pardo Moreno (born 9 May 1988) is a Chilean former footballer who played as a midfielder.
+She is currently the coach of the Palestino youth ranks.

 Club career

 Pardo joined Santiago Morning at the age of 22 and left them at the end of the 2024 season.

+Her last club was Unión Española in 2025.
+She announced her retirement in November of the same year.

 International career

 Moreno represented Chile at two editions of the South American U-20 Women's Championship (2006 and 2008) and the 2008 FIFA U-20 Women's World Cup.
 She made her senior debut during the 2006 South American Women's Football Championship on 10 November that year.

 Pardo also represented the Chile national futsal team in the Copa América de Futsal Femenina in 2011 and 2015.

 Coaching career

 Pardo served as coach for the Santiago Morning under-16 team in 2024.
+The next year, she coached the Unión Española under-17 team.
+In February 2026, she took in charge the Palestino youth team.